 My teaching and research areas are situated in rhetoric, gender and sexuality studies, performance studies, and American studies.
 Broadly, I am interested in the tensions between discursive and embodied experiences of racial, sexual, and gender identities as they emerge from "low," marginal, and underground cultures.
-More specifically, this has led me to study and write about pornography, abortion, drag, sex work, and queer, feminist, and transgender performance art.
+More specifically, this has led me to study and write about drag, pornography, abortion, sex work, transformative justice, and the prison abolitionist movement.

-Matters of Life and Death: Reproduction, Necropolitics, and the State
+- GSS 440 Matters of Life and Death: Biopower, Necropolitics, Sex

 - GSS 498 Gender & Sexuality Studies Senior Capstone